Free expat tax extension icon

 Owning a bank account in Switzerland is legal, but ignoring US reporting rules can turn convenience into a liability.
 Imagine every balance you hold lighting up on an annual data map – that’s what FATCA and CRS create for tax agencies worldwide.

-- CRS works the same way for non-US persons, sending encrypted figures to more than 110 countries each September.
+• CRS works the same way for non-US persons, sending encrypted figures to more than 110 countries each September.

-- Missing self-certification can trigger a 30% withholding on US-source payments and immediate account freezes.
+• Missing self-certification can trigger a 30% withholding on US-source payments and immediate account freezes.

-Which Swiss Bank is right for you?
+Best Swiss bank for US citizens: which one is right for you?

 Start with your purpose – are you saving, trading, or running a global business?
 Evaluate English-language support, app quality, and whether the fee schedule punishes small balances.
 Finally, confirm that the bank still welcomes non-resident Americans after the 2024 FATCA switch.